PERUVIAN

 Both the Lares and Salkantay Treks are the two most popular alternative treks to the Inca Trail and both have beautiful journeys.
 Salkantay is a slightly more difficult hike, but both have their challenges.

-The Lares trek is amazing and has the special addition of visiting local rural villages.
+The Lares trek to Machu Picchu is amazing and has the special addition of visiting local rural villages.
 Most of the scenery is mountainous, at a higher altitude than the Inca Trail, and is really stunning.
 The village visits are very special and very genuine and the interactions with local children are usually a highlight for people.
 This hike includes an extra horse the entire trek for people to use if they are a bit tired of hiking.
 This is a nice addition for those worried about multi day hiking.

 The Salkantay Trek is really all about the beauty of the Andes.
 You go deeper and higher into them and experience many micro-climates on the trek.
 You begin very high up in the mountains, higher than the Inca Trail, close to the snow-capped peaks and glaciers, and then you descend into high jungle full of lush flora and fauna.
 This trek also involves camping each night until the last night which you will spend in Aguas Calientes town, getting the bus up to the Machu Picchu ruins the following day.
 This hike is more challenging because the days are a bit longer which makes you more tired, and an extra horse is only available for the first day and a half.